edoardopieropan/ttr_traffic_sign_classification/README.md

 Another test is `test_on_images.py` that will cicle into the `test` folder and find the signals using a __sliding window__.
 Results will be stored in the folder `sliding_windows_results`.

 ## License
-Before use it I invite you to read the LICENSE <br >
+Before use it we invite you to read the LICENSE.<br >

 This file is distributed under the terms of the __GNU General Public License v3.0__<br >
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license. __Copyright and license notices must be preserved__.
+Contributors provide an express grant of patent rights.<br><hr>
 Visit <http://www.gnu.org/licenses/> for further information.<br >

 ## References